Skip to main content

 <script> tags are not allowed in our HTML blocks.
 You need to use a JS callback instead.
 Create a callback, and set its event to Before popup display.

 Now, you should fill up the callback script.
-The expected language is Javascript, not HTML.
+The expected language is JavaScript, not HTML.
 This means that you cannot use <script> tags.
 This implies changing the way the script is written.

 For our YouTube subscribe button example, we would transform the script provided by YouTube: